 You can select the Journals/Articles search for articles on the Library OneSearch main page, or you can use Search Everything and then select for articles on the results page.
 The following video looks at the second option.

-It's possible to use the internal folder system on the OneSearch results page (top right of screen) to create a list of your citations and links to full text for future use.
+It's possible to use the internal folder system, called MyEBSCO, on the OneSearch results page (top right of screen) to create a list of your citations and links to full text for future use.
 You have to create your own login which is different from the TWU login.
 From that point, any citation you save will appear in your folder, and you can put it into a subfolder for a project you are working on.

 It's good to have a few sample citations to check against the citations created by OneSearch.
 Here they are: